 Steven Kunes was born on September 7, 1956 in Bucks County, Pennsylvania and attended New York University where he received B.A. degrees in Creative Writing and Comparative Literature in 1978.
 After much success writing short stories and non-fiction articles for national publications, TV legend Norman Lear hired Kunes to write and develop half-hour comedies for his company, Embassy Television.
-This led to assignments in the areas on one-hour TV, movies-of-the-week, a five-year stint writing monologues for Johnny Carson, and eventually to motion pictures, where Kunes became one of Hollywood's most successful (albeit unknown) script doctors, working on ten of the most popular films in the last three decades.
+This led to assignments in the areas on one-hour TV, movies-of-the-week, a five-year stint writing monologues for Johnny Carson, and eventually to motion pictures, where Kunes became one of Hollywood's most successful (albeit unknown) script doctors, working on eleven of the most popular films in the last three decades.
 Presently, Kunes is the creator and executive producer of "Over My Dead Body," an original series for YouTube Red and Funny or Die.
 In 2018, his novel "Uncle Jerry to Win" and his collection of four plays entitled "Four on the Floor" were published by Amazon Books.
 Kunes resides in Los Angeles.

 Awards and Recognition